CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> local-as asn

-Configures the ASN you want to use to establish the peering if it is different from the ASN of the BGP instance.
+Configures the ASN you want to use for the peer group to establish the peering if it is different from the ASN of the BGP instance.
 The local AS configured is also attached to incoming and outgoing updates.

 ### Command Syntax